wildlifetrusts/nextdoornature/content/guides/en/making-sure-everyone-can-access-your-group-or-project.md

 ---
-title: "Making sure everyone can access your group or project "
+title: "Making Sure Everyone Can Access Your Group or Project "
 summary: Information about ensuring your projects are accessible to everyone.
 image:
   src: /images/uploads/accessibility_orig-2-.jpg